spesmilo/electrum-server/HOWTO.md

 In order for the latest versions of Electrum to work properly we will need to use the latest build from Git and also patch it with an electrum specific patch.
+Please make sure you run a version of bitcoind from git from at least December 2012 or newer:

     $ cd src && git clone git://github.com/bitcoin/bitcoin.git
     $ cd bitcoin